 The Boy Who Bakes: a fluffy, powdery coffee cake laced with an espresso swirl and brown butter crumb

 This recipe comes from Edd’s new cookbook, One Tin Bakes, (via Yossy at Apt.
 2b Baking Co) and features a sour cream cake topped with a brown butter streusel.
-Edd’s cake also stood out for its incorporation of espresso into the swirl (coffee cakes typically don’t actually include coffee in the cake).
+Edd’s cake also stood out for its incorporation of espresso into the swirl.
+Weirdly, coffee cakes typically don’t actually include coffee in the cake.
 While I didn’t pick up the specific espresso notes in the final product, I loved the finely crumbed, slightly drier cake with the addictingly crunchy streusel nubs.
-Note: I made the brown butter streusel the night before the bake off and I think the additional chilling time made my coffee cake look slightly different from Yossy’s pictures–the crumbs were more discrete nuggets on top rather than more dispersed crumbles.
+Note: I made the brown butter streusel the night before the bake off.
+I think the additional chilling time made my coffee cake look slightly different from Yossy’s pictures.
+My crumbs were more discrete nuggets on top rather than more dispersed crumbles.

-Tasters loved the picturesque layers of this cake, the lightness and airiness of the crumb, and some liked the dryness of the cake.
+Tasters loved the picturesque layers of this cake and the lightness and airiness of the crumb.
+Some liked the dryness of the cake.
 Most marked this down because the texture was drier and the cake wasn’t as flavorful as others.
 While some loved the “crunch” and distribution of the streusel, some found it almost chalky and wished for more streusel.

-In defense of this coffee cake, I want to point out that 1) looking at the well done bottom, it’s very possible I overbaked this cake, making it drier than it was intended and 2) I still loved the drier texture–to me, the fluffy, drier crumb is quintessential coffee cake and I loved the ratio of cake to filling to crumb, as well as the flavor of the crumb.
+In defense of this coffee cake, I want to point out that a few things.
+One: looking at the well done bottom, it’s very possible I overbaked this cake, making it drier than intended.
+Two: I still loved the drier texture!
+To me, the fluffy, drier crumb is quintessential coffee cake.
+I also loved the ratio of cake to filling to crumb, as well as the flavor of the crumb.
 Don’t let the low ranking dissuade you; this was one of my favorite cakes!

 Starbucks: a spongy, evenly-crumbed coffee cake with minimal streusel with heavy yellow cake vibes

-Though I nearly made an exception to include Bravetart’s coffee cake in this bake off (a non-swirled coffee cake), I ultimately went with Starbuck’s nearly identical recipe as it includes a swirl.
-As a Greek yogurt-based coffee cake that uses cake flour, I’m not sure if it was the yogurt or something else that caused this cake to have by far the most even, bouncy crumb.
+I nearly made an exception to include Bravetart’s coffee cake in this bake off (a non-swirled coffee cake)!
+But I ultimately went with Starbuck’s nearly identical recipe as it includes a swirl.
+This was the only Greek yogurt-based coffee cake that also uses cake flour.
+I’m not sure if it was the yogurt or something else that lent this cake by far the most even, bouncy crumb.
 It had the commercial precision that you’d expect from a slice from Starbucks.
-The main problem I had with this recipe was the baking instructions–it recommends muffin tins or a mini loaf tin with a bake time of 14 minutes.
+The main problem with this recipe was the baking instructions.
+It recommends muffin tins or a mini loaf tin with a bake time of 14 minutes.
 Please note that this recipe easily filled a 9×13 pan, and baked for the typical 45-50 min.

-“I don’t think this is a coffee cake,” said one taster–many commented that this was very reminiscent of a yellow cake but lacking elements of a traditional coffee cake “no tang,” “slightly spongy,” “way too little streusel.”
-Some liked the soft “cloud-like” texture of the cake and the cinnamon flavor, but most thought it could use more spice, way more streusel, and wished there was more texture to the streusel.
-Overall, I had no complaints with the cake (give me soft yellow cake any day of the week), but agree with the streusel comments–I would double the streusel if I made this cake again.
+“I don’t think this is a coffee cake,” said one taster.
+Many commented that this was very reminiscent of a yellow cake but lacking elements of a traditional coffee cake: “no tang,” “slightly spongy,” “way too little streusel.”
+Some liked the soft “cloud-like” texture of the cake and the cinnamon flavor.
+But most thought it could use more spice, way more streusel, and wished there was more texture to the streusel.
+Overall, I had no complaints with the cake–give me soft yellow cake any day of the week)!
+But I would double the streusel if I made this cake again.

 Simply Recipes: a classic, very sweet and subtly spiced coffee cake

 Cindy’s recipe via Simply Recipes came highly recommended from a number of people.
-Her sour cream-based cake stood out to me because of its relatively high sugar ratio (29%, only topped by Jessie Sheehan’s cake at 30%) and also because it contains ratios coincidentally extremely similar to Jessie’s cake–only with white sugar, butter and sour cream instead of brown sugar, oil and cream cheese.
+Her sour cream-based cake stood out to me because of its relatively high sugar ratio (29%, only topped by Jessie Sheehan’s cake at 30%).
+It also contains extremely similar ratios to Jessie’s cake.
+But Simply Recipes uses white sugar, butter and sour cream instead of brown sugar, oil and cream cheese.
 Like The Food Charlatan, this cake makes an enormous amount of batter–fantastic for a crowd!

 While I think any crowd would enjoy this cake, my tasters leaned into the nuances to critique this cake.
 Tasters generally loved the fluffy texture of this cake–“best texture so far, quintessential texture of coffee cake,” said one taster.
 “Very fluffy but somehow also dense?” questioned another.
 The main critique was around leaning a little too heavily on sweetness vs. spice.
 “Subtle pound cake flavor that could use more spice,” “tastes like a sugar cookie,” “almost cloyingly sweet,” said a few.
 “More flavor and this could be a winner,” summed up one taster.
 However, if you like your cake on the less-spiced side, this could be the winner for you!